This isn't theoretical. Each phrase below has a documented track record. If you're job searching, you're seeing most of these weekly.

 "Rockstar / Ninja / Guru"

-These words tell you the company hasn't thought seriously about what this role actually requires.
-They know they want someone "great," but they haven't translated that into specific skills, measurable outcomes, or clear responsibilities.
+The company hasn't thought seriously about what this role requires.
+They want someone "great," but haven't translated that into specific skills or measurable outcomes.

 Red Flag 04